hubblo-org/scaphandre/docs_src/tutorials/quickstart.md

     scaphandre stdout -t 15

-## Running scaphandre on centos/redhat (family using SELinux) with podman
+## Running scaphandre on Fedora / CentOS Stream / RHEL (or any distribution using SELinux) with podman

 Running scaphandre with podman on a distribution using SELinux may fail because of access denied to `/proc` files.